What's PLANERGY?

 What is a Flat File

 The first row in a flat file refers to the field name – which makes it easier to determine what data is dealt with in each field.
-All the rows in the flat file database follow the tuple concept in relational algebra, where tuples are an ordered list of elements.

 Data in flat files remains in its original form until it is transferred into a staging area in a warehouse or a database management system.
 After the transmission is complete, the data is altered and saved in different forms.

-But, if you have more than a few thousand records, they can have some disadvantages.
-They can be harder to update, contain non-unique records, have increased potential for duplication, and over time, can become inefficient.
+They can be harder to update, contain non-unique records, have increased potential for duplication, and, over time, become inefficient.

 Types of Flat Files